kasedy/arduino-dc-electronic-dummy-load/README.md

 # Features

-* Do not requere PCB manufactering.
-Can be assembled on a perf board.
+* Do not requere PCB manufactering and can be assembled on a perf board
 * Multilayer stacked design to reduce the circuit size
 * Using prebuild arduino modules reduces assemble effort
 * Bright oled display with intuitive user interface
-* Writes dischrge current and vltage values into microSD card.
+* Writes dischrge current and vltage values into microSD card
 * Fully customizable

 # Part list